Booth notebook

 Lineup logic first.
 Song notes right behind it.

 Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
-It leaves Good Morning Good Morning by The Beatles off Sgt.
-Pepper’s Lonely Hearts Club Band (1967) a clean lane instead of boxing the handoff in.
-Good Morning Good Morning is already changing how the current record reads.
+It leaves Behind The Sun by Red Hot Chili Peppers off What Hits!?
+(1992) a clean lane instead of boxing the handoff in.
+Behind The Sun is already changing how the current record reads.

 Record in focus